 Similar to young drivers, modified cars can increase the cost involved with your multi-car insurance policy.
-If you’re unsure whether your car would be classed as modified and more expensive to insure, you should contact your insurer to check.
+If you’re unsure whether your car would be classed as modified and more expensive to insure, you should contact your insurance provider to check.

 Drivers with claims and offences history

 Adding a driver to your policy who has previous claims or driving offences is likely to make your premiums more expensive.
-Make sure you’re aware of any drivers on your policy who may have previous claims and ensure this information is given to your insurer.
+Make sure you’re aware of any drivers on your policy who may have previous claims and ensure this information is given to your insurance provider.

-With any new insurance policy, don’t assume the insurer will cover everything that other insurers do.
-Make sure you read the terms of the policy and find out from the insurer what is and isn’t covered to make sure you find the right policy for you.
+With any new insurance policy, don’t assume the insurance provider will cover everything that other insurance providers do.
+Make sure you read the terms of the policy and find out from the insurance provider what is and isn’t covered to make sure you find the right policy for you.